 Welcome to the Reception class at Enfield Academy.

-In this class you will find a warm welcome from class teacher Mrs Cook and teaching assistant Mrs Briggs.
+In this class you will find a warm welcome from class teacher Mrs. A. Johnson and teaching assistant Mrs. J. Francis.

 Together we provide a safe and stimulating environment for your child to grow and develop at their own pace.
 We follow the Early Years Foundation Stage (EYFS) and provide a range of activities for your child to get the most out of their learning with us.